 Disability Access and Inclusion Plans

 Under the Disability Inclusion Act 2018 (SA), State authorities are required to develop their own Disability Access and Inclusion Plans (DAIPs).
 These are not due to be completed until October 2020.
-The Department of Human Services is currently developing a toolkit to assist State authorities develop their DAIP, which will be available in early 2020.
+The Department of Human Services is currently developing a toolkit to assist State authorities develop and report on their DAIP, which will be available in early 2020.

 Inclusive Play - Guidelines for accessible playspaces

 Play is an essential part of our children’s development and wellbeing.